Want to know an easy way to show someone that you love and care for them? Cook a nourishing meal.

-That meal is under $10 and can easily feed 4 people (only 2 in my household, but we do not mess around at dinner time!).
+On the higher end, that meal is under $15 and can easily feed 4 people (only 2 in my household, but we do not mess around at dinner time!).

-A combo meal at fast food costs almost $8 for 1 person.
+A combo meal at fast food costs almost $10 for 1 person.
+Actually, I don’t really know since I haven’t bough fast food in forever….
 How can eating out be cheaper?

 Excuse 2: I don’t have time to cook.

 Most people are living unconsciously.
 What I mean is that most choices are not made when we are thinking, but when the primitive brain is in charge.

 We get hungry, tired, crave, and then indulge.
 That’s why I ate those two cinnamon buns last night!